JohnTwenty/Projects/Derelict/Editor/docs/ChatGPT5-SRD.md

 - Horizontal row showing token sprites from token library, with labels.

 ## 4. Functional Requirements
-- We start in selection mode by default, which lets us a cell on the map.
+ - We start in **selection mode** by default, which lets us click a cell on the map.
  - Selecting a cell will display a possibly overlapping segment and any overlapping tokens in the selection bar.
-- This list of items in selection bar has a little X preceding each item, which when clicked deletes that item.
-(Which also clears it from selection bar of course.)
+ - Items in the selection bar list are followed by a red **X**; clicking it removes that item from the board state.
-- Clicking an item on the segment or token palette puts us in placement mode, with picked item ghosting and ready for placement.
+ - Clicking an item on the segment or token palette switches to placement mode.
+The selection bar is cleared and shows only the item about to be placed with an **X** to cancel placement and return to selection mode.
 - Ghosting: selected segment/token follows mouse cursor until placed, displayed semi-transparently (or outlined if performance issues arise).
 - Placement: clicking a valid location places the ghosted item in BoardState.
 - Placement mode is not canceled after pkacing the ghosted item, so that another instance can be placed with another click.